 Private Renaissance château listed as a Historic Monument.
 One of southern France's most significant buildings with its innovative architecture and remarkable carved decor.
 Its gardens are classified a 'Remarkable Garden'.

-Visiting the interior of the château is by guided tour only.
+The interior of the château is by guided tour only.

 Approximate duration: 1h.

 Private guided visits are available year-round for groups of 20 or more.

 In accordance with sanitary protocols put in place by the French government on the 9th August, a 'Sanitary Pass' is required for all visitors over the age of 18.